STEVEN EHRLICH, FAIA RIBA (1946-)

 1981 - The Robertson Renovation, Santa Monica CA. Status unknown.

-1982 - The Ron Semler House, 31727 Mulholland Way, Malibu CA. House destroyed in the 2018 Woolsey fire, along with several other buildings.
+1982 - The Ron Semler House, 31727 Mulholland Way, Malibu CA. Destroyed in the 2018 Woolsey fire, along with several other buildings.
+Semler has rebuilt a wedding venue, Saddlerock Ranch, on the property.

 1984 - The Vining and Doughty House, Lambertville NJ.
 Status unknown.